vetchium/vetchium/TASKS.md

 - [] Bulk load of employer (F500+ more) names & domains from a configmap !?
 Or should we seed in the db ?!
 - [] Remove storing of the official email id in the db and use just hashes, for better privacy.
 Will have impact in "Potential Team Mates" in Opening creation too.
 - [] Audit logs
+- [] Introductory videos for Employer as well as the Product

 # Future Features